joanalawer/alx-system_engineering-devops/0x02-shell_redirections/README.md

 22-users_and_homes: Write a script that displays all users and their home directories, sorted by users.
 Based on the the /etc/passwd file.

+100-empty_casks: Write a command that finds all empty files and directories in the current directory and all sub-directories.

+101